hoangduytran/blender-manual/manual/addons/node/node_wrangler.rst

 It tries to connect the best-matched sockets possible, based on their names, types, and whether they are open or not.

-For a more precise connection, you can alternatively use :kbd:`Alt-Shift-RMB`.
+For a more precise connection, you can alternatively use :kbd:`Shift-Alt-RMB`.
 It brings up menus of available inputs and outputs before connection, so you can select the exact sockets to connect.
 It's especially useful when working with a large node tree since you can make connections without frequently zooming in and out.